wighawag/hardhat-deploy/documentation/in-a-nutshell.md

 Furthermore you can also ensure these scripts are executed in test too by calling `await loadAndExecuteDeployments({provider: provider,});` in your tests.

-Amd you can call these in hardhat test fixture to benefit from caching optimization.
+And you can call these in hardhat test fixture to benefit from caching optimization.

 This is a huge benefit for testing since you are not required to replicate the deployment procedure in your tests.

 You can even group deploy scripts in different sub-folders and ensure they are executed in their logical order.